ibm-watson-data-lab/ibmos2spark/r/sparkr/README.md

         header = "true")
     head(df.data.1)

-### Bluemix - IBM Cloud Object Storage
+### Bluemix - IBM Cloud Object Storage (COS)
 The class CloudObjectStorage allows you to connect to an IBM Cloud Object Storage (COS) hosted on Bluemix.
 You can connect to a Bluemix COS using api keys as follows:

     library(ibmos2sparkR)
     configurationName = "bluemixO123"